 In Exhausted Paint a frenetic Vincent Van Gogh takes the audience through a tilt-a-whirl exploration of his life, heart, and legacy.

-This 65 minute one-act is built around ideas of disorientation and struggle, often based on Van Gogh's extensive collected letters.
-These are exemplified by a single set piece.
-The piece is a wheel that is horizontal on a post and parallel to the stage, mounted on an axle so that it can be spun by an actor.
-From the rim of the wheel hang a series of objects (mobile like), each of which represents something from Van Gogh’s life and a scene of the play.
-After the initial scene, the actor will spin the wheel and perform the scene appropriate to that object.
+This chaotic one-act is built around ideas of disorientation and struggle, often based on Van Gogh's extensive collected letters.
+These are exemplified by an ever-present wheel.
+The wheel holds various letters that signify specific moments throught Van Gogh's life all contributing to a final, chilling conclusion.
+After the initial scene, the actor will spin the wheel and perform the scene appropriate to that letter.
 Consequently, the play doesn’t have a set internal structure, only the introduction and finale are set.
 The other scenes can happen in any order.

 Vincent van Gogh

 Drew is a New Orleans based actor who is currently an MFA candidate at the University of New Orleans.
 Some of his roles include: Vincent Van Gogh (Exhausted Paint), Richard III (Richard III), Mr. Blake (Mud, River, Stone), Azdak (The Caucasian Chalk Circle), and Paul (Barefoot in the Park).
 Additionally, Drew and his wife co-found the Springfield, Illinois based improv troupe, Capital City Improv.